Horghi1/Spring-MVC-Project/README.md

 # Online-Shopping-Spring-MVC-Hibernate
-This is a demo E-commerce web Application using Spring MVC – Java Hibernate [XML Configuration] for school project.
-It uses JSP for templates views and it has an internal local database.
+This is a demo E-commerce web Application using Spring MVC [XML Configuration] for school project.
+It uses JSP for templates views and it has an In-Memory database.

 # Tools & Technologies
 *	Spring MVC Framework (Java Config)
-*	Hibernate
 *	JSP
 *	CSS
 *	Glassfish